 Special Educational Needs and Disabilities (SEND) and Local Offer

 The Local Offer is the place on our website that provides and directs you to information that will support children and young people with Special Educational Needs and Disabilities (SEND).
-Our Local Offer helps parents, children and young people aged 0 to 25 years find and access information about specialist and targeted services or activities in North East Lincolnshire.
+Our Local Offer helps parents, children and young people aged 0 to 25 years find information about specialist and targeted services or activities in North East Lincolnshire.

 If you think that additional support is required to meet the needs of your child, or if as a young person you would like some extra help, use our Local Offer to identify what services are available to support you.

 Children and young people and their families should be at the centre of the decision making process for their special educational needs.
 This can only be achieved if everyone involved in the process has the information they need to make a decision.
 Get involved and come along to one of our sessions.

 Welcoming and informative sessions for parents and carers of children aged 0–5 who have additional needs.
 Find out more about the sessions on our Family hubs page.

 SEN drop in sessions in North East Lincolsnhire:

 - Do you have a child with Special Educational Needs?

 - Are you a young person with additional needs?